 As my thing is cooking and sharing recipes, my way to say thank you and celebrate the most beautiful time of the year is with this Venezuelan almond cookies recipe.

 Before I get into business, I also want to thank Care Smart.
 My partnership with Verizon’s new smartwatch allowed me to take a break and bake these cookies.
-So, please keep reading because, at the end of this post, I’ll tell you everything about my Care Smart.
+So, please keep reading because I’ll tell you everything about my Care Smart at the end of this post.

 Almond polvorosas: a tradition made into a cookie

 She sent them from the Hacienda Santa Teresa, in Aragua state, in the heart of Venezuela, my home country.
-They came in a giant can, and there were more than 200 cookies!
+They came in a giant can with more than 200 cookies!

-That’s how I had the most delicious homemade morsels to treat those who visited me in the hospital in Caracas, to meet my first boy.
+That’s how I had the most delicious homemade morsels to treat those who visited me in the Caracas hospital to meet my first boy.

 Venezuelan almond cookies: the perfect gift